 The trait comes in handy if you’re looking to level up Garen, as he’ll need to survive quite a bit of damage.
 He needs to strike twice—blocking an enemy doesn’t count.
 Once that’s been achieved he gets the usual +1/+1 boost but gains an additional feature too.
 He’ll ready your attack at the start of the round, allowing for an offensive push.

 If you already have a Garen in play and draw another one, it’ll turn into Garen’s Judgment.
 It’s among the most powerful Area of Effect (AoE) cards in the game.
 Upon casting, any ally in play will deal its attack damage to all enemies on board.
 It’s a strong tool for both offensive and defensive uses, but it does come at the high price of eight mana.

 In terms of raw stats, Lux is extremely weak for her cost.
-Three attack power and four health is very little for a six mana price.
-Lux does have Barrier to make up for her weak stats, proctecting her from the first damage source.
+Four attack power and five health is very little for a six mana price.
+Lux does have Barrier to make up for her weak stats, protecting her from the first damage source.

 Lux's real power unlocks once she levels up.
 In order to do so, you have to have played six mana worth of spells while Lux was on the board to witness it; whether you play one big spell or multiple small ones doesn't matter.
 Upon reaching her second level Lux gets a +1/+1 buff, another Barrier (if her old one was destroyed), and starts generating Final Sparks.
 These zero mana spells can only be cast outside of combat, but do quite a bit of damage: four damage to the target, and any excess damage is dealt directly to the enemy Nexus.